MicrosoftDocs/security/compass/incident-response-playbook-phishing.md

 In the Office 365 security & compliance center, navigate to [unified audit log](https://protection.office.com/#/unifiedauditlog).
 Under **Activities** in the drop-down list, you can filter by **Exchange Mailbox Activities**.

-The capability to list compromised users is available in the [M365 security & compliance center](https://docs.microsoft.com/microsoft-365/security/office-365-security/view-email-security-reports#compromised-users-report-new).
+The capability to list compromised users is available in the [Microsoft 365 security & compliance center](https://docs.microsoft.com/microsoft-365/security/office-365-security/view-email-security-reports#compromised-users-report-new).

 This report shows activities that could indicate a mailbox is being accessed illicitly.
 It includes created or received messages, moved or deleted messages, copied or purged messages, sent messages using send on behalf or send as, and all mailbox sign ins.
 The data includes date, IP address, user, activity performed, the item affected, and any extended details.